pleaobraga/react-scaffold/README.md

 npm start
 ```

-wait for few seconds and the project will open a nwe tab in your browser automatically
+wait for a few seconds and the project will open a new tab in your browser automatically

 ### Changing default port

-the default port is 8080 but if you want to change it to the port 3000 use this command
+The default port is 8080 but if you want to change it to the port 3000 use this command

 ```
 npm start -- --port=3000